JosephJackels/ICS499Project/README.md

 ng serve --open
 ```
 - run both projects simultaneously
-- **api keys with environment variables matching the code are required**
+- ***api keys with environment variables matching the code are required for the backend to get data***

 ### Take a look:
 ![Demo!](/frontend/499/src/assets/img/demo.png "demo")